Primary Navigation Mobile

 What happens if I break towing laws?

 If you break any towing laws or best practice guidelines, particularly those to do with weight and load security, you could be stopped by the police or the Driver and Vehicle Standards Agency (DVSA).
 Whatever the problem is, you will be prohibited from continuing your journey until it has been rectified.
-You may also receive penalty points on your driving license and a fine, potentially running to thousands of pounds.
+You may also receive penalty points on your driving licence and a fine, potentially running to thousands of pounds.
 Really serious offences could result in you being banned from driving.

 11